Trillium Power Wind 1: Approvals process and current status

 Trillium Power followed Ontario's Renewable Energy Approval process.
-As of February 11, 2011, when the project was placed in a moratorium, Trillium Power had completed over 105 studies, reports and regulatory actions including, but not limited to: avian, aquatic, geophysical, ice, wave, navigation, noise, etc. The first round of public consultations were held in Napanee, Ontario, Picton, Ontario and Cape Vincent, New York in early July 2010.
+As of February 11, 2011, when the project was suspended, Trillium Power had completed over 105 studies, reports and regulatory actions including, but not limited to: avian, aquatic, geophysical, ice, wave, navigation, noise, etc. The first round of public consultations were held in Napanee, Ontario, Picton, Ontario and Cape Vincent, New York in early July 2010.
+While the province should and will need to update their offshore wind regulatory framework, they have an advantage due to the infrastructure already in place.

+Since the suspension the government of Ontario has completed further scientific reports including the final piece that examines the decommissioning of offshore wind farms.
+Additionally, several fresh water offshore wind farms, including a 380 MW project in the Netherlands (Frysland).
+An additional and extensive report on offshore wind by the US National Renewable Energy Laboratory (NREL) concluded "no insurmountable barriers to Great Lakes wind energy development".

 The TPW1 site will be located on provincial Crown Land that was paid for and secured through Ontario's MNR Windpower Site Release and Development Program that included an embedded Land Use Permit (LUP) at the time of its registration.